-Hopster is available via a paid subscription for £3.99 a month, £19.99 for 6 months or £34.99 for 12 months.
+Hopster is available via a paid subscription for £3.99 a month, £19.99 for 6 months, or £34.99 for 12 months.
 There is no contract and you can cancel the subscription at any point.
-You do get 1 month free trail which means that you can see if the app is for you before paying for it.
+You do get 1 month free trial which means that you can see if the app is for you before paying for it.
 Personally, I feel for the amount of quality content and the variety you get, the prices are great value for money.
 Once subscribed you can then access Hopster on multiple devices.
 This is something which I need to do but it on Joe’s phone so I do not always lose my phone to Jess.

 Have you used Hopster with your child?
 If so what did you think?

 We were given a subscription to Hopster in exchange for a review, however, all thoughts as my own.